Settlement in favor of restaurant worker in FLSA overtime case

 If you have served in the military and used the 3M CAEv2 earplugs, you may be entitled to financial compensation for the injuries and damages you suffered.
 3M has already settled its whistleblower lawsuit with the U.S. Justice Department over allegations that the company, and its predecessor Aearo Technologies Inc., violated the False Claims Act when it sold earplugs it knew contained defects.

-Because that settlement does not provide compensation for injured service members or vets, those who were harmed after using 3M Combat earplugs will need to file their own claims to seek a recovery of their damages.
+Because that settlement does not provide compensation for injured service members or vets, those who were harmed after using 3M Combat earplugs will need to file their own claims to seek a recovery of their damages - even though 3M has attempted to shield itself from such lawsuits through bankruptcy.
 Our national team of trial attorneys at Bailey Cowan Heckaman PLLC is here to help.

 Combat Arms Earplugs, Version 2 (CAEv2) were made for the U.S. armed forces.
 However, claims that the earplugs are defective – allegedly being too short to be properly inserted into a person’s ears, and prone to becoming loose without the user noticing – suggest that thousands of service members and veterans may have suffered serious and life-altering injuries as a result.